 Completion of Award

-14. This Graduate Certificate is only available to students who have successfully completed the twelve Tailings Management micro-credentials and associated assessment.
+14. This Graduate Certificate is only available to students who have successfully completed twelve Tailings Management micro-credentials and associated assessment.